 - Sweet Potato Donuts.
 Less “hidden” and more “fun”.
 But you really can’t go wrong here.

 SavouryWaffles.
 I never remember to make waffles.
 I’m not sure if it’s because I’ve hidden the iron in Albania, or what.
 But these look amazing!

 breadsare always a win in my house.
 A quick bread packed with veggies?
 Yes, please.

 - Sweet Potato Chocolate Cake.
 Sweet potato blends well and adds lots of moisture.
 The sweetness will let you reduce the sugar in this recipe!

 - Sweet Potato Flatbread.
 Got a kid like mine who loves all things carbs?
 This sounds like a great medium!

 Hidden Veggie Beet Recipes

 Beets are usually the vegetable that most of us make an “eek!” face at.
 Super earthy and packed with vitamins, this uncommon vegetable can be a great addition to your diet.
-On the bright side, it’s an easy and fun vegetable to add to food.
-It blends will with chocolate an strawberry flavors on the dessert end of things, and it also adds a really fun pink color.
+On the bright side, it’s an easy and fun vegetable to add to food. beets blend well with chocolate and strawberry flavors on the dessert end of thing.
+Also, they add a really fun pink color.
 Adding beets to a light colored snack or meal can immediately turn it into a “princess” food!

 There you have it – well over 100 different hidden vegetable recipes that will help you get your kids eating veggies without the stress.
 Which is your favorite?
 Which do you think your kids would love best?
 Let me know in the comments!